-Switzerland is a remarkably stable and economically strong country, a direct democracy with frequent referendums, a unique place that invests more in the health, education and talent of its people than any other country in the world.
+Switzerland is a remarkably stable and economically strong country that invests more in the health, education and talent of its people than any other country in the world.

 The political system in Switzerland is not based on confrontation between a government and its opposition, but is dependent on consensus between political factions.
 This is of course great in many respects, but it is also true that it takes time to reach consensus and to respond in a rapidly changing environment.
 It is difficult for the Confederation to enforce strict cyber-security policies in every corner of the country.

-Having said that, Switzerland has an excellent cyber risk management plan.
+Switzerland has an excellent cyber risk management plan.
 The Federal Council adopted the national strategy for the protection of Switzerland against cyber risks (NCS) on 27 June 2012 and its implementation plan (IP NCS) on 15 May 2013.
 The next step is the national strategy for the protection of Switzerland against cyber risks (NCS) 2018-2022.